dahef34/academic-resume/content/course/board_prep/Basic_Sciences/Anatomy_physiology_pathophysiology/Cardiovascular/cardiovascular_complications/complications.md

 Heart disease is the leading cause of death in the United States. [^15]

+## DVT / PE

+There is an up to five-fold increase in PE after surgery.
+The highest risk categories are for hip fracture repairs and spinal cord injuries.[^17]  Other major risk factors include:
+1. Hereditary
+    - Factor deficiencies (Antithrombin, Protein C/S, prothrombin)
+    - Factor V Leiden
+2. Medications
+    - Hormone replacement therapy
+    - OCPs
+    - Chemotherapy
+    - Antiphyshotics
+    - Heparins
+3. Surgery
+    - Open abdominal procedures
+    - Throacic procedures
+    - Hip or leg Fractures
+    - Hip or knee replacements
+    - General as opposed to regional or neuraxial
+4. Acquired
+    - Elderly
+    - Cancer
+    - Reduced mobility
+    - CHF
+    - Inflammatory bowel disease
+    - Nephrotic syndrome
+    - CVC
+    - Trauma
+    - Spinal cord injury
+    - Obesity
+    - Previous PE
+    - Tobacco use

+Clinical findings in patients with a PE include in descending order: dyspnea, tachycardia, acute onset, age > 65, syncope, and arterial hypotension.
+A PE leads to physiologic dead space which can be calculated using the Bohn equation:

+{{< callout info >}}
+{{< spoiler text = "Bohr equation" >}}
+{{< math >}}
+$$
+V_{d\ phys} = V_T[(PaCO_2 - PeCO_2)/PaCO_2]
+$$
+{{< /math >}}
+{{< /spoiler >}}
+{{< /callout >}}

+Angiography and spiral or helical CT scanning are the gold standard for detecting a CT.[^17]  V/Q scans, echocardiography, chest x-ray, and blood tests such as d-dimer or ELISA have shown conflicting results and should not be first line unless other options are not feasible.

+#### PE management

+Typically patients are manged with pharmacologic treatment and/or mechanical prophylaxis such as an IVC filter.
+IVC filters are controversial and problematic since they tend to be less efficacious than pharmacologic prophylaxis and there is an increased incidence of recurrent DVT with their use.

 [Previous - Cardiac conduction and rhythm abnormalities]({{< ref "/course/board_prep/Basic_Sciences/Anatomy_physiology_pathophysiology/Cardiovascular/conduction/conduction.md" >}})
 <br><br>